cjlasley/FollowMeMusic/README.md

 <img src="README_Media/qrToMovementTracking.gif" width=300></img>
 </div>

+### Cross Platform Compatability:

+#### Method 1 - Porting the Core Algorithm:

+#### Method 2 - Using a Local Sever:
+After spending a lot of time translating the Python code for the core algorithm over to Java, we realized that this was a very time consuming process and made it so that we had to change essentially the same code in multiple areas if we wanted to change the core algorithm.
+The solution we came up for this was to send about 4 images a second to a local server and have this server process the data with the python code.
+This made it so instead of writing a long and complicated mobile app, we just had to come up with a way to send images to the server and then set the volume to whatever we got as a response.
+We thought of various methods on how we wanted to send the image including using FTP or a Dropbox API, however, we ended up deciding to just use a simple POST request.
+This POST request, sent from a phone, contains the raw bytes of the photo.
+On the server end, this photo is received in a Flask app POST request handler function and saved to an image on the disk that we use as a sort of intermediate pipe.
+This image is then read into the a modified version of the core algorithm, which returns a volume level that could just be set on the device.
+However, we tested this method with IOS and realized that Apple prevents apps from setting the volume themselves.
+In order to solve this problem, we decided to just change the volume on the server and then connect a speaker via bluetooth and place it near the QR tag.
+Although this is a very roundabout method, it makes for small mobile app development and centralizes the core algorithm to only needing to be changed in one location for all devices using this method.

 ## Technical
 * Apps for IOS and Android will be developed using Flutter, a Dart based mobile development API
   > Check out [Flutter's homepage](https://flutter.io/) for more information